 Customers need to know what’s going on and if any delays will impact them.
 Once you take the step to communicate shipping speeds to your customers, it is necessary to continue sharing information about their purchase, including delays.
 Failing to do so will work against you and risks the brand trust and loyalty you built with your customers pre-purchase.

 Check with other retailers.
-If you’re experiencing delays that are completely outside of your control, keep an eye on what other stores similar to yours are doing to deal.
+If you’re experiencing delays that are completely outside of your control, keep an eye on what other stores similar to yours are doing to handle similar problems.

-Ethical apparel retailer Good for Sunday displays their shipping speeds at checkout.
-You can see how the customer is presented with shipping options, related costs, and how long shipping is anticipated to take - all from the checkout and all without the retailer having to do any manual calculations.
-The customer can make an informed choice and can plan for when they’ll be able to get their cosy new WFH outfit!
+Ethical apparel retailer Good for Sunday displays its shipping speeds at checkout.
+You can see how the customer is presented with shipping options, related costs, and how long shipping is anticipated to take, all from the checkout and all without the retailer having to do any manual calculations.
+The customer can make an informed choice and can plan for when they’ll be able to get their cozy new work-from-home outfit!